myst729/Vuelog/userdata/posts/2017/customize-the-site.md

 // Allow/disallow visitors to switch interface language.
 switchLang: true,

+// Available languages for switching.
+Must be a subset of supported languages, or leave empty.
+selectedLangs: [],
 ```

 Vuelog is ready for multiple languages support, although currently only Simplified Chinese (`zh-CN`) and American English (`en-US`) are available.

-You can pick one as the default language.
-You can also decide whether the visitors could switch the language on the fly.
+- Language defined with `defaultLang` will be set as the default language.
+- With `switchLang`, you can decide whether the visitors could switch language on the fly.
+- Set `selectedLangs` as a subset of supported languages to let the visitors to switch.
+Leave it empty enables all supported languages.

 ### Posts